 It is celebration time when you find the one person that you want to spend the rest of your life with, but it doesn’t really bear thinking about if that person has an STD, would love be enough to have intimate relations with them when you know you too could end up catching the STD as well?

-If you already are aware that your partner has a STD infection and it can be successfully treated well that is great news, but if they are not aware then the consequences for you both can be far reaching in its effect.
+If you already are aware that your partner has an STD infection and it can be successfully treated well that is great news, but if they are not aware then the consequences for you both can be far-reaching in its effect.

 Unfortunately, both the stigma of having the AIDS virus and the knowing that there were no drugs which could help alieve the symptoms would have the effect on the person of causing them to become very depressed with a lot of the symptoms and how they are treated by the public.
 Drugs are more advanced now but there is still a high level of depression that comes with having the AIDs virus.